scheb/2fa/doc/troubleshooting.rst

 **Solution to: Your authenticated token was flagged as invalid**

-Most likely your user entity implements the ``\Serializable`` interface and not all of the field relevant to the authentication process are taken by serialize/unserialize.
+Most likely your user entity implements the ``\Serializable`` interface and not all of the fields relevant to the authentication process are taken by serialize/unserialize.
 Check which fields are used in methods ``serialize()`` and ``deserialize()``.